Governors Island Park and Public Space Master Plan

 The Island offers a world apart from New York City, an extraordinary vantage point on New York Harbor, and the chance to experience the sensations of a green Island surrounded by water and sky.
 Governors Island will re-emerge as extraordinary new public park that embraces all New York Harbor, its ecology, its history, its culture and its magnificent beauty: an icon for the city, a beacon in the harbor.

-The first of implementation was completed in fall of 2013 and Phase 2 is set for completion in Summer 2015.
+The first of implementation was completed in fall of 2013 and Phase 2 was completed in 2016.

 - The Trust for Governors Island